jonev/tdt4250-assignment1/README.md

 - A study program with its course groups defines which courses it is possible to choose in a program.
 - A Specialization contains course groups which is special for that specialization.
-- A course group contains the courses available for the study program/specialization and the type is defined in CourseGroupType.
+- A course group contains the courses available for the study program/specialization and the type is defined in `CourseGroupType`.
-- A course is part of one or many course groups, level defines when a student have the knowledge to take the course, and taughtIn defines what part of the year its taught.
+- A course is part of one or many course groups, `level` defines when a student have the knowledge to take the course, and `taughtIn` defines what part of the year its taught.
 A 2. year student can attend a 1. year course, this is why the courses isn't a part of a semester in the study programs part of the model.
 - NTNU is just a container object

 Study plan

 - When a student creates a student plan, he/she have to choose a study program and specializations.
 When this is done, the student can start to plan a semester.
 - When a semester is created, the study program part of the data model defines which courses it is possible to choose.
-By calling the function StudyProgram.getCoursesForSemester the student will receive a list of courses he/she can attend.
+By calling the function `StudyProgram.getCoursesForSemester()` the student will receive a list of courses he/she can attend.

 # Repo structure